 Like that character I definitely tried to overlook the fact that I wasn’t thin and pretty like some of my classmates.
 I didn’t want to continue looking the way that I did.
 I didn’t want to go to high school being overweight.
 It wasn’t so much about the health issues it had more to do with looking a certain way.
 I was a typical teenager when it came to body issues.
 I wanted to be thinner like my friends because to me being thin meant that I would be pretty.

 At that point I decided to make some huge lifestyle changes.
 I started working out at home using my mom’s VHS workout tapes, which were sitting around collecting dust.
-I spent the summer before freshman year in high school working out and lost about 10 pounds before hitting a plateau.
+The summer before freshman year in high school I began working out.
+I lost about 10 pounds before hitting a plateau.
 I then started changing what I was eating.
 My sister and I had become regulars at several of the local drive-thrus (Burger King, Taco Bell, McDonalds, etc.).
 I spent about a year making sure that I didn’t go to any of them and started spending my allowance on fitness magazines and books.
 I pretty much taught myself how to cook healthy food because of course this was before the Internet was popular so I couldn’t just Google healthy recipes.

 The weight continued to drop and my clothes got bigger and bigger, which I loved!
 There was even a brief time that I got a little crazy about losing the pounds that I did develop a few unhealthy habits because I wanted to hit a specific number on the scale much faster.
 I weighed myself multiple times a day.
 The number on the scale even determined if I was going to have a good day or a bad day.
 I slept as much as I could on the weekends so that I didn’t have to eat too many calories.
 I consumed very little calories in the day, which zapped all of my energy so I would come home after school and take long naps.